8 dead, as many injured as state transport bus collides with car in Jind

 , ChandigarhPress Trust of India

-Eight people, including a woman, died in the accident while eight more sustained injuries, in a head-on collision between a state transport bus and a car in Haryana’s Jind district on Saturday
+Eight, including a woman, died while eight more sustained injuries, in a head-on collision between a state transport bus and a car in Jind

 Eight people died and as many were injured in a head-on collision between a state transport bus and a car in Haryana’s Jind district on Saturday, police said.